ewoudb33/ewoudb33.github.io/_posts/2020-09-12-churn-prediction.md

 For this occasion, I will analyze a telecom dataset (source: Kaggle) and predict customer churn by using three different machine learning algorithms.

 The dataset has 20 features and 1 predictor that shows if a customer has churned or not (Yes = churned and No = not churned).
-The top 5 rows of the Data Frame looks like this:
+The top 5 rows of the dataset looks like this:

 <img src="{{ site.url {{ site.baseurl }}/images/head_telco.png" alt = "head of telco dataset">